Visualizing Evolving Trees

-\textit{DynaDAG} is an online graph drawing method for drawing dynamic directed acyclic graph as hierarchies~\cite{north1995incremental}.
+\textit{DynaDAG} is an online graph drawing method for drawing dynamic directed acyclic graphs as hierarchies~\cite{north1995incremental}.
 This method moves nodes between adjacent ranks based on the median sort.
-It was not specifically developed for trees and may introduce crossings; see Fig.~\ref{fig:dynagraph200}.
+It was not specifically developed\footnote{We have used the implementation available in the DynaGraph system: https://www.dynagraph.org/.} for trees and may introduce crossings; see Fig.~\ref{fig:hierarchical_weakness}.
 Other approaches for online dynamic graph drawing have maintained the horizontal and vertical position of nodes~\cite{misue1995layout}, used node aging methods~\cite{gorochowski2011using}, and adapted multilevel approaches~\cite{crnovrsanin2015incremental} (using FM$^3$~\cite{hachul2004drawing}).
 Online approaches have also been implemented on the GPU~\cite{frishman2008online}.
-However, these methods do not guarantee crossing free layouts for trees and do not take into account desired edge lengths; see Fig.~\ref{fig:dynagraph200}.
+However, these methods do not guarantee crossing-free layouts for trees and do not take into account desired edge lengths.

 \textit{Dagre} is a multi-phase algorithm for drawing directed graphs based on~\cite{gansner1993technique}.
 The initial phase finds an optimal rank assignment using the network simplex algorithm.
 Then it sets the node order within ranks by an iterative heuristic incorporating a weight function and local transpositions to reduce crossings (via the barycenter heuristic)~\cite{junger20022}.
-However, since Dagre draws graphs in a hierarchical structure, the edge lengths may vary arbitrarily; see Fig.~\ref{fig:dagre30}.
+However, since Dagre draws graphs in a hierarchical structure, the edge lengths may vary arbitrarily; see Fig.~\ref{fig:hierarchical_weakness}.